LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Experimental.
 Lean Prolog lacks compliance with both official and de facto standards.
-Notably, it lacks support for stream aliases, for the `0'Char` notation, for escape sequences in atoms, and its limited parser often requires atoms to be quoted and/or write between ()'s.
+Notably, it lacks support for stream aliases, for the `0'Char` notation, for escape sequences in atoms, and its limited parser often requires atoms to be quoted and written between ()'s.
 Moreover, due to Lean Prolog limitation of compiling more than one file per session, the compilation of Logtalk source files generates intermediate Prolog files that are consulted (i.e. interpreted) instead of being compiled, severely